 This cover does a nice job of keeping out sunlight as well as other debris.

 Standard covers are made of a tarp-like material and are held down with water bags.
 This material only lasts 1–3 seasons before it has to be replaced.

-Other then the fact that their longevity is so poor, standard winters cover can be hard to look at for 7 months out of the year, as their appearance is not what I would call "aesthetically pleasing."
+They can also be hard to look at for 7 months out of the year.
+Their appearance is not what I would call "aesthetically pleasing."

-About 90% of our inground pool customers utilize a security cover.
-These covers have somewhat of a trampoline appearance, with spring-loaded straps connected to the cover, and anchored into the concrete, to hold it in place.
+About 90% of our inground pool customers use a security cover.
+These covers look sort of like a trampoline.
+Spring-loaded straps connect to the cover and anchor it into the concrete to hold it in place.

 Solid covers also do not last nearly as long as mesh covers.